 - To build wider steps, simply excavate the back of each trench to allow for additional tread depth.
 It is a good idea to make each tread uniform in width.
 If you are using pavers to complete the surface of the treads, try to set the depth so full size pavers will fill it in.
 This will eliminate cutting.
 Be sure to slope the treads slightly downward to allow for proper drainage.

-- If you have steeper slopes, AB Jumbo Junior will make risers 7.5 in (190 mm) high, using the same construction shown above with the AB Juniors.
+- If you have steeper slopes, use the same construction shown above.
 Be sure to check your local building codes to make sure the taller steps meet code.

 Stair Tread Options